jellykells/robocopy-wrapper/README.md

 ## Getting Started
 ### 1. Installation
 The program has not yet been released, nor has there been made available any installer or precompiled binaries.
-To run the program in its current state, clone or download this repository, open the solution file ('RobocopyWrapper.sln') in Visual Studio, and press F5.
+To run the program in its current state, clone or download this repository, open the solution file (`RobocopyWrapper.sln`) in Visual Studio, and press F5.
 ### 2. Dependencies
 This program requires at least Microsoft .NET Framework 4.
 If you do not already have it installed, you can download it from Microsoft from the links below.